Sample CV For Quality Assurance/Quality Control Without Experience (Free PDF & Writing Guide)

 • Helped the Health Safety and Environment (HSE) department with daily workflow needed to prepare work permits.

-• Initiated and executed a community project (Library and Book Donation) worth over $2,500; in Boriya community of Kwara State as a community development service – 2019
+• Initiated and executed a community project (Library and Book Donation) worth over $2,500; in Boriya community of Kwara State as a community development service – May 20XX.

 • Certificate 1